saeedsh/.emacs.d/README.md

 git clone https://github.com/saeedsh/.emacs.d
 ```

-Some packages are necessary to be installed.
+Furthermore, some packages are necessary to be installed.

 In Ubuntu:
 ```